Last updated on January 11th, 2024 at 12:42 pm

-You may not be the type of person who keeps track of money with software or financial apps, but you still want to make sure your money is where it’s supposed to be.
-Checking your account balance regularly and doing a simple bank reconciliation can help you maximize your earnings each month and reduce your risk of any missed payments.
+You may not be the type of person who keeps track of money with software or financial apps, but you still want to ensure your money is where it should be.
+Checking your account balance regularly and doing a simple bank reconciliation can help you maximize your monthly earnings and reduce your risk of missed payments.
+To help you get started, our team at Remitly put together this guide to reconciling your cash account.

 What is a bank reconciliation?